-Medial branch blocks are performed as a diagnostic test to determine if you are an appropriate candidate for a radiofrequency ablation.
+Medial branch blocks are performed as a diagnostic test to determine if you are an appropriate candidate for radiofrequency ablation.
 This procedure is not designed to provide any long-term pain relief, it is purely a diagnostic test.
-A local anaesthetic is injected at the medial branch bundle of nerves associated with facet joint pain to temporarily block the pain signal from these joints to the brain.
+A local anesthetic is injected at the medial branch bundle of nerves associated with facet joint pain to temporarily block the pain signal from these joints to the brain.

 If the appropriate level of temporary pain relief is achieved from this procedure, radiofrequency ablation can be pursued for long-term pain relief.